If you’re having hand or wrist pain, you need to do some hand stretches!

 This list has great hand stretches for artists, but if you’re a professional who uses their hands in some other way, this will help immensely as well.

-Due to recent events, the first advice I want to give (and that I said multiple times on other posts here) is: take some time for stretches and take pauses often!
-This doesn’t apply only for artists, but writers, gamers and if you tend to work at your desk for long hours.
+The first piece of advice I want to give is to make some time for stretches and take pauses often!
+This doesn’t apply only to artists, but writers, gamers, and if you tend to work at your desk for long hours.

 These are very common problems, but, like I said, there are ways to avoid it.
 Everything that we’ll talk about here, every tip and advice, hand stretches and exercises, can also help Gamers, Writers, and every Desk Worker.

-This won’t take you long, so for this one, grab yourself to your seat and let’s start!
+This won’t take you long, so for this one, get yourself comfortable on your seat, and let’s start!

 Carpal Tunnel And You, An Horror Story

 If you were hit with the bug of “Artistic Talent”, I’m sure you’ve heard about a very problematic condition.

 Carpal Tunnel Syndrome is a very serious, and quite common, medical condition that you want to avoid at all costs!